 If the father or mother of your child is not paying child support or owes back pay, you need to take immediate action.
 The sooner, the better, so the payments don’t get backed up even further.

-Your first step is to contact a child support attorney.
+There are legal penalties for the non-custodial parent not paying child support, but your first step is to contact a child support attorney.
 Texas takes child support seriously, but the system is backlogged and busy.
 If you don’t have an attorney speaking on your behalf and moving your case forward, you may lose valuable time and wait that much longer to receive your payments.

 - Have an arrest warrant issued.